docQodly/docs/docs/studio/pageLoaders/components/datatable.md

 	<Column.Item width="60%">
                 <ol>
                         <li value="1"><strong>Navigate to the Properties Panel</strong>: Access the Data Access category located within the Properties panel for the Data Table component.</li><br/>
-                        <li value="2"><strong>Define the Datasource</strong>: Specify the appropriate Datasource that contains the data you want to display within the DataTable.
+                        <li value="2"><strong>Define the Qodly Source</strong>: Specify the appropriate qodlysource that contains the data you want to display within the DataTable.
 For instance, you can select an entity selection, such as the <code>Packages</code> dataclass.</li>
                 </ol>
 	</Column.Item>
 	<Column.Item width="35%">